See phased return-to-campus and COVID-19 information.

 The 4th annual Symposium on Inclusive Excellence, which encourages students and staff to learn, grow, and commit as a campus to comprehensive and continuing engagement with our diverse community, was held.
 The entire day was reserved for educational sessions that inspired dialogue, a featured keynote speaker, and community lunch.
 This year's keynote speaker was Dr. Charles H.F.
 Davis, director of higher education research and initiatives at the University of Pennsylvania Center for the Study of Race & Equity in Education.

-The College's faculty and administration endorsed a Preferred Name and Pronoun Policy in early March 2017, which includes honoring all College community members' forms of self-identification.
-Divisional training on the policy began in early April and will continue through spring/summer 2107.
-Todd Snovel, LVC director of student engagement, is facilitating these sessions.
+The College's faculty and administration endorsed a Preferred Name and Pronoun Policy in March 2017, which includes honoring all College community members' forms of self-identification.

 Student Government voted to add an Equity Representative for each of the four classes.
-The first elected officers for each class will take office starting with the 2017-2018 academic year.
+The first elected officers for each class took office starting with the 2017-2018 academic year.

 LVC's Board of Trustees will receive a comprehensive progress report on the institution's strategic plan, Envision 2020; highlighting strategic focus area #3, Inclusive Excellence and high performance.
 The report was developed by a special working group that outlined recommendations for a Center for Inclusive and Intercultural Learning.